What Spices Go With Which Foods? A Spice Combination Chart

-The learning from this is that the kind of spices or the quantity of spice you use depends on your personal and family preference.
+The kind or type of spices or the quantity of spice you use depends on your personal and family preference.

 If you do not like cinnamony taste in soups then choose not to use it, go for green cardamon instead.

 It is amazing at how versatile and easy spices can be to work with.

-There are different types of spices and herbs for you to choose from.
+There are different types of spices and herbs used for cooking for you to choose from.

 A One Glance Spice Combinations Chart

-Use this guide and the chart below as a starting point to begin with your experimentation.
+Use this guide and the chart below as a starting point to begin with experimentation with some of the good spices you have.

 Feel free to make your own spice and flavour combos as you become more used to the taste.